Streudal/google-sheets-python-example/README.md

 * Install packages:
   * pip install gspread

 <b><i>Optional:</i></b> I use a virtual environment for Python (pyenv) so I usually do a `pip freeze > requirements.txt` so I know which packages I need to install.
-Then just `pip install ./requirements.txt` from terminal if inside the same directory.
+Then just `pip install -r ./requirements.txt` from terminal if inside the same directory.